geraldwuhoo/geraldwuhoo/README.md

 # About

-We shoudn't have taught the rocks how to think.
+Teaching the rocks how to think was a mistake.

 All repos are mirrors of [my selfhosted GitLab instance](https://gitlab.wuhoo.xyz/jerry).